Mahendram2/Project-1/README.md

 # Country Infomations

-An app that shows many infomation about the country search for
+An app that shows many infomation about the country search for:
+- Name
+- Flag
+- Capital
+- Region
+- Population

 ## Technologies Used
 - HTML